dseomn/unimnim/unimnim/data/README.md

 # https://docs.python.org/3/library/re.html for the regex and replacement
 # syntaxes.
 See
 # https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-2/#G27986 for
-# why some mnemonics use this instead of combining.append.
-Must be sorted by
+# why some mnemonics use this instead of `append`.
+Must be sorted by mnemonic.
-# mnemonic.
+# Currently only "main" is supported.
-[combining.name_regex_replace]
+[combining.main.name_regex_replace]
 "/" = [['.*', '\g<0> WITH STROKE']]
 ```